Lessons and Opportunities from the Pandemic So Far

 4. Crisis management and resilience planning

-While large corporations and brands might have been comfortable in their old ways, smaller, emerging, digital savvy companies have showcased the power of investing in digitalization, innovation, and far-sightedness.
+While large corporations and brands might have been comfortable in their old, legacy ways, smaller, emerging, and digital savvy companies led the way and showcased the power of investing in digitalization, agility, innovation, and far-sightedness.

-Digital savvy businesses have emerged as trendsetters, demonstrating great crisis management and resilience planning during the current lockdown.
-They’ve explored various ways to survive while grappling with the impact of the global health crisis.
+Digital savvy businesses have emerged as trendsetters, demonstrating great crisis management and resilience planning during the pandemic.
+They have explored and implemented various ways to survive, while managing the impact of the global health crisis.

-For example, digital savvy businesses have deployed and are making use of virtual staff management software, online expense tracking, automated invoicing, online inhouse approval process, productivity trackers, time tracking, centralized online communication devices, and more to amplify and bolster their overall management and business processes.
+For example, digital savvy businesses have deployed and are making use of virtual staff management software, digital expense tracking, automated invoicing, virtual approval process, online productivity and time trackers, centralized online communication suites, and more to amplify and bolster their overall management and business processes.

 Takeaway: Test your crisis management readiness and resilience measures.
 It is vital that you invest in the now indispensable digital tools and develop a well-thought out plan to prevent damages coronavirus can bring.
 The changing business rules and patters might never go back to where they were; they will likely become an integral part of the future.